wangruosi/plan-your-meetup/README.md

 ### Summary:

-**Plan Your Meetup** is a web service that helps novice hosts better plan their events, by providing various insights about meetup scheduling, publicity ideas, and recommendations.
+[**Plan Your Meetup**][0] is a web service that helps novice hosts better plan their events, by providing various insights about meetup scheduling, publicity ideas, and recommendations.

 ### Dataset: